eoap/mastering-app-package/README.md

 * Prepare the CWL Workflow orchestrating CWL CommandLineTool document(s) wrapping the command line tool available container(s).
 * Test the application package in one or more execution scenarios.

-This tutorial will guide you through step-by-step tutorials, demonstrating the process of creating EO Application Packages using CWL with a simple EO application for water bodies detection using NDWI.
+This tutorial guides participants through step-by-step tutorials, demonstrating the process of creating EO Application Packages using CWL with a simple EO application for water bodies detection using NDWI.